 The year 2020 is here.
-Now that all the celebration has ended and we are all back to work, we now look forward to assessing our schedule.
-We are warned of compliance tasks to be accomplished, but most of the time, people wait until the very last moment to handle these until it’s nearly too late.
+Now that all the celebration has ended and we all returned to work, we now look forward to assessing our schedule.
+We are warned of compliance tasks to be done, but most of the time, people wait until the very last moment to handle these until it’s nearly too late.
 In 2020, this is the wrong move for two reasons:

 - Some requirements may be eliminated